ryoussif/automated-fan-and-light-system/README.md

-<pre> # 🔧 Automated Light & Fan Control System ## 📘 Introduction This project integrates environmental sensing and user input to automate LED lighting and fan speed.
-The LED system automatically activates in low-light and deactivates in bright conditions using a light sensor.
-Similarly, a fan is controlled based on ambient temperature via the U14 temperature sensor.
-A potentiometer allows manual fan control. **Objective:** Develop a microcontroller-based system that reduces unnecessary power usage in everyday environments like homes and offices. --- ## 🧠 Background Automated lighting and cooling systems are increasingly used in smart homes, vehicles, and commercial settings.
-These systems contribute to energy efficiency, reduce operational costs, and help mitigate environmental impact.
-Real-world analogs include: - Smart thermostats (e.g., Nest) - Motion-sensing lights - Automatic car headlights - Smart fans with temperature feedback --- ## 🏗️ System Design and Architecture ### 📊 Key Components: - **Sensors:** Light & temperature - **Microcontroller:** Dragon-12 HCS12 board - **Actuators:** Fan (via relay) & LEDs - **User Input:** Potentiometer for manual fan speed - **Feedback Display:** LCD ### ⚙️ Design Summary: - Fan speed and LED brightness are controlled based on real-time sensor readings. - Potentiometer provides additional manual control. - LCD displays real-time system feedback. - Relay ensures isolation between board and external 5V fan to prevent damage. --- ## 🧪 Materials & Methods ### 🧰 Hardware: - Dragon-12 Microcontroller - Light sensor - Temperature sensor (U14) - Relay - Potentiometer - 5VDC Fan - LCD display - Power: 9V (board), 1.5V (fan circuit) ### 💻 Software: - CodeWarrior IDE - Assembly language programming - A/D conversion for sensor inputs - PWM for fan control - Interrupts for brightness adjustments --- ## 🔄 System Flow 1.
-Sensors read environmental brightness and temperature.
-2. Data is converted using the HCS12 A/D system.
-3. Decision logic determines LED state and fan speed.
-4. LCD provides user feedback.
-5. Interrupts on Port H allow manual brightness adjustment via LED shifting. --- ## 🧮 Example Code Snippets ### 🌞 LED Brightness Control ```asm Print_LED_OnOff: LDAA SAVE_LED CMPA #100 BHI LED_OFF LED_ON: ; Turn on LED and display "ON" ...
-RTS LED_OFF: ; Turn off LED and display "OFF" ...
-RTS ``` ### 💨 Fan PWM Control Based on Potentiometer ```asm ACTIVATE_FAN: BSET PTH, #$FF ; Turn fan on LDAB FAN_ON_TIME JSR ms_delay EORB #$FF STAB FAN_OFF_TIME BCLR PTH, #$FF ; Turn fan off JSR ms_delay RTS ``` ### 🖱️ Interrupt-Driven LED Brightness Shift ```asm PORTH_I: BRSET PIFH, %00000001, PUSH0 ; Dim LEDs BRSET PIFH, %00000010, PUSH1 ; Brighten LEDs ...
-RTI ``` --- ## 🧪 Testing & Results - **Light Sensor:** Covered with finger to simulate darkness; LED correctly turned on/off. - **LCD Display:** Validated string output. - **Fan Speed:** Verified with potentiometer across full range. - **Interrupts:** Tested Port H for manual LED brightness adjustments. --- ## ✅ Achievements - Integrated environmental sensing (light and temp) with user input. - Accurate real-time fan and LED response. - LCD feedback synchronized with system state. - Optimized and responsive assembly code. --- ## 📈 Future Improvements - Wireless/Bluetooth control for remote management. - Data logging and analytics of usage patterns. - Advanced control algorithms (e.g., PID). - Machine learning for predictive automation. - Support for mobile app control interface. --- ## 🧠 Lessons Learned - Reliable sensor-microcontroller communication requires optimized code. - Hardware isolation via relays is crucial. - Interrupt handling adds useful manual overrides. --- ## 📚 References - Huang, Han-Way.
-[HCS12 Reference](http://www.ee.nmt.edu/~erives/308L_09/hcs12.h) - Mazidi, *Embedded Microcontroller Systems* - YouTube: [Using Dragon12 Microcontroller Board](https://www.youtube.com/watch?v=qwrHjtpVZ0Y) </pre>
+# 🔧 Automated Light & Fan Control System

+## Overview

+This project integrates user input and environmental sensing to automate LED lighting and fan speed using the Dragon-12 microcontroller.
+The system automatically turns on LEDs in low-light conditions and adjusts fan speed based on ambient temperature.
+A potentiometer allows manual control of the fan.

+The goal is to reduce energy waste in environments where fans and lights are often left on unnecessarily, such as homes, offices, or classrooms.

+---

+## System Design and Architecture

+The system automatically controls:

+- **LED lighting** based on ambient brightness
+- **Fan speed** based on temperature (via the U14 temperature sensor)
+- **Manual override** via potentiometer

+### Key Components:

+- Dragon-12 Microcontroller Board
+- Light Sensor
+- U14 Temperature Sensor
+- Potentiometer
+- Relay (for motor control)
+- LCD Display

+---

+## Materials and Methods

+### Sensors & Inputs:
+- **Light Sensor**: Activates LEDs in darkness
+- **Temperature Sensor**: Activates fan as temperature rises
+- **Potentiometer**: User input for fan speed control

+### Outputs:
+- **LEDs**: Indicate brightness response
+- **Fan**: Cooled environment when needed
+- **LCD Display**: Real-time feedback (e.g., "LED: ON", "FAN: 3.5V")

+### Software:
+- **CodeWarrior IDE**: Used for development/debugging
+- Written in assembly for the HCS12

+---

+## Implementation

+### Steps:
+1. Circuit design on Dragon-12 board
+2. Sensors and potentiometer integration
+3. Development using CodeWarrior
+4. Real-time data display on LCD
+5. Control logic for LEDs and fan using sensor data

+---

+## Testing and Results

+Tests conducted:
+- **Light Sensor**: Finger placed to reduce brightness → LEDs triggered correctly
+- **LCD Display**: Correct feedback (e.g., "LED: OFF", "FAN: ON")
+- **Fan Output**: Potentiometer controlled voltage and fan speed

+### Results:
+- Reliable fan control based on temperature input
+- Accurate LED response to ambient brightness
+- Clear output messages displayed on LCD
+- Smooth user input using the potentiometer